nevillejackson/Unix/antiX/02antiX25.md

 ```
 the 'u' and 'd' stand for up and down.

 Enabling a service in s6-rc is more complicated.
 You have to add it to a "runlevel" bundle.
 A bundle is a group of services.
-THere is a bundle called 'default' which is useful for adding services which we wish to satart at boot time.
+There is a bundle called 'default' which is useful for adding services which we wish to satart at boot time.
 To add sshd to it
 ```
 s6-rc-bundle add default sshd
 ```